-At Piney Point Oral and Maxillofacial Surgery, our oral surgeons use several current technologies that allow proper planning and dental implants placement for teeth that can augment surgical results tremendously.
-CT scan and computer planning helps the surgeon place the dental implants with high degree of precision and accuracy.
+At Piney Point Oral & Maxillofacial Surgery, our oral surgeons use several current technologies that allow proper planning and dental implant placement for teeth that can augment surgical results tremendously.
+CT scan and computer planning help the surgeon place the dental implants with a high degree of precision and accuracy.

 This technology translates into a better outcome, improved cosmetic results, and potentially lifetime longevity of the implants.